-The Combined Track interns' typical AOPD caseload will consist of seeing approximately 6 patients per week, co-leading DBT skills group and attending DBT consultation team for 6 months, conducting intakes, and providing psychological testing for patients in the AOPD and on the adult inpatient unit (as needed/requested).
+The Combined Track interns' typical AOPD caseload will consist of seeing approximately four patients per week, co-leading DBT skills group and attending DBT consultation team for 6 months, conducting intakes, and providing psychological testing for patients in the AOPD and on the adult inpatient unit (as needed/requested), and can conduct neuropsychological assessments via our Neuropsychological Assessment Service (NAS) on the Moses Campus.
 Since many patients do not attend each week, the total number of individual patients assigned may be higher than the actual number of patients seen.
 While several of these cases may be transferred from the outgoing intern to the incoming intern, some may also be discharged or transferred to another staff member in the clinic.
 As such, interns will also be assigned intakes in order to build/maintain their caseloads as well as strengthen their intake evaluation and case formulation skills.
 Interns typically average one - two intake evaluations per month until they have a full caseload; intake evaluations then occur, as needed, when cases are discharged.